GabrielAramayisyan/Procurement_Analysis/README.md

 ---

 ## Problem Statement
 - Identify the cheapest suppliers.
-Make a list of suppliers, products, prices, and the date we bought them.
+Make a list of suppliers, products, prices, and the date we bought the products.
 - Calculate the savings.
 Compare the minimum and average prices.
 - Separate the products that have either risen or decreased.
 Visualize them for clarity and easier research.